olm1ghty/dbd-hook-counter/README.md

 > Multiple monitors?
 Launch the app on the same monitor you launch DBD.
 ---

-1. Launch the app.
+1. Launch DBD.
-2. Shift + M to open settings.
+2. Launch this app.
-3. Set UI and HUD scale to match those you have in DBD's graphics settings.
+3. Shift + M to open settings.
-4. Save settings.
+4. Set UI and HUD scale to match those you have in DBD's graphics settings.
-5. Play DBD while this app is running, and it will do its thing automatically.
+5. Save settings.

 <div align="center">